-The law gives everyone a right to see information collected and held by the Council, unless there is a good reason for not disclosing it.
-This is called Freedom of Information or FOI.
-You can read more about Scottish FOI law on the UK Government website.
+The FOI Scottish law gives everyone a right to see information collected and held by the Council, unless there is a good reason for not disclosing it.

-In some cases, there is a cost for providing the information.
-If this is so, we will tell you in advance.
+In some cases, there is a cost for providing the information, which we will tell you in advance.
 Please note we may not supply information if the cost makes it unreasonable to do so.
-You can download an explanation of costs below.

 If we can't give you the information

-If we don't hold the information or we believe there is a good reason to withhold it, we will write to you.
+If we can't give you the information, we will write to you.
 If you disagree with this or are unhappy with how we have dealt with your request, you can ask us to review the decision.

-If you then do not agree with the outcome of the review, you can appeal to the Office of the Scottish Information Commissioner (OSIC).
-You can find out how to appeal on the OSIC website.
+If you then do not agree with the outcome of the review, you can appeal to the Office of the Scottish Information Commissioner.